-For example, the AudioStreamPlayer node type has a function to play an audio stream.
+For example, the AudioStreamPlayer node type has a method to play an audio stream.

-Wouldn’t it be great to play a stream at a specific keyframe in an animation?
-This is where “Call Func Tracks” come in handy.
+Wouldn’t it be great to use a method at a specific keyframe in an animation?
+This is where “Call Method Tracks” come in handy.
 These tracks reference a node again, this time without a reference to a property.
-Instead, a keyframe holds the name and arguments of a function, that Godot should call when it reaches this keyframe.
+Instead, a keyframe holds the name and arguments of a method, that Godot should call when it reaches this keyframe.

 Add a AudioStreamPlayer to the Scene Tree and setup a stream using an audio file you put in your project.

 Click on “Add track” () on the animation panel’s track controls.